 3. Take a break

-While it is understood that the SAT is quite a decision maker for your dream of studying abroad, it does not mean that you put everything at stake for it.
+While it is understood that the SAT is quite a decision-maker for your dream of studying abroad, it does not mean that you put everything at stake for it.
 When we say that you should follow a time table and follow it to the hilt, nowhere do we mean that you need to sacrifice your social life, sleep, and peace of mind for it.

-You may have to compromise on a few things, like cancelling movie outings, partying on Saturday nights or maybe even camping out with your group of friends, but you should always take some time out for yourself every day.
+You may have to compromise on a few things, like canceling movie outings, partying on Saturday nights or maybe even camping out with your group of friends, but you should always take some time out for yourself every day.

 Devote a certain period of time to what you like to do.
-It can be taking a walk in the park, dancing or exercising to your favourite Zumba music, or maybe even playing with your pet.
+It can be taking a walk in the park, dancing or exercising to your favorite Zumba music, or maybe even playing with your pet.

 Precisely, take considerable time out for yourself, along with following your everyday study schedule.